top of page

 I felt that way when I was her age.

 I longed to be noticed by the cool kids.
-I longed to be sought out by them.
-I longed to be included in their clique.
-Because if they noticed me, sought me out, and included me, then I was good enough.
+I longed to be sought out by them and to be included in their clique.
+Because if they noticed me and invited me to join them, then that meant I was good enough.

 But I wasn’t noticed.
-I wasn’t sought out.
-I wasn’t included.
-And my conclusion was that I wasn’t good enough.
+I wasn’t invited to join in.
+And I concluded I wasn’t good enough.

-Honestly, that longing followed me into adulthood.
-I often stood on the periphery, unnoticed, not sought out, and uninvited.
-I wrestled with self-worth.
+Sadly, that longing followed me into adulthood.
+Often, I stood on the periphery, unnoticed and uninvited.
+I struggled with my self-worth.

-Even now, there are times when I stand on the periphery.
-I’m not noticed by the who’s-whos.
-I’m not sought out to be included in their exclusive group.
-And that is okay.
+Even now, there are times when I stand on the periphery, unnoticed by the who’s-whos.
+I’m not invited to be part of their clique.
+But now, it's okay.

 I have learned who I am in Christ.

-He sees me.
-He sought me out, includes me and deems me worthy.
-I am created by Him, in His image, and for His good purpose.
+God sees me.
+He sought me out, called me by name.
+He deems me worthy.
+I'm created by Him, in His image, and for His good purpose.

 I see you, sir, standing watch at the base.
 I will greet you each morning and thank you for your service.

-So if for only a moment in time, even in passing, and as long as my mouth is hidden by a mask, I will do my best to acknowledge that I see you.
+Whoever you are—even if it’s in passing for a moment in time—I will do my best to acknowledge that I see you.

 Therefore encourage one another and build up one another, just as you also are doing.